-Steganography used before computer era is usually called physical steganography because physical carrier have been used to embed secret messages.

-Steganography using enormos potential of digitalization and of modern computers is usually called digital steganography.
+- Steganography that was used before the computer era is usually called physical steganography because physical carriers have been used to embed secret messages. - Steganography using enormous potential of digitalization and of modern computers is usually called digital steganography.

 MODERN DIGITAL STEGANOGRAPHY THEORY and METHODS